DexterLagan/database-master/README.md

 - v1.0 build 534
   - added new installer based on InnoSetup v6.x;
   - added full support for loading/saving an unlimited number of MySQL servers;
-  - removed obsolete 'test' database server switch.
+  - removed obsolete 'test' database server switch;
+  - added official support for Dark Mode;
+  - added support for Hi-DPi.
 - v1.0 build 533
   - preferences dialog is now known as 'Display Exclusions', updated main menu bar;
   - refactored window centering code and made it part of a common module.